ISSOtm/rgbds-structs/README.md

 When using designated initializers, their order does not matter, but they must all be defined once and exactly once.

+#### Defining an array of structs

+It's possible to copy-paste a few calls to `dstruct` to create an array, but `dstructs` automates the task.
+Its first argument is the number of structs to define, and the next two are passed as-is to `dstruct`, except that a decimal index is appended to the struct name.
+`dstructs` does not support data arguments; make manual calls to `dstruct` for that—you would have to pass all the data arguments individually anyway.

 ## Credits

 Written by [ISSOtm](https://github.com/ISSOtm) and [contributors](https://github.com/ISSOtm/rgbds-structs/graphs/contributors).